schollz/find3/doc/api.md

 ## API requests?

-If you have API requests, please file an idea on Github at https://github.com/schollz/find3/issues.
+If you have API requests, please [file an idea on Github](https://github.com/schollz/find3/issues/new?title=Feature:%20).